 SIGNAL CONTROL REQUIRES

 This section should define the controls required by the signal aspect.
 It implies that the route is set.

 i.
 Route Points

 Special Controls of the points on signals to be shown

 b) Point Set and Detected N or R.

 c) Track Circuit clear

-- All the track circuits shown in this box are required clear before the signal can clear.
-Track circuit should be listed in a logical format, e.g. line of route, overlap, foul and flank protection track circuits.
+- All the track circuits shown in this box are required to clear before the signal can clear.
+Track circuit should be listed in a logical format, e.g. line of route, overlap, foul, and flank protection track circuits.

 d) Track Circuits Occupied